nodemcu/nodemcu-firmware/docs/getting-started.md

 ### Windows
 Windows users can compile a local copy of the `luac.cross` executable for use on a development PC.
 To this you need:

--  To download the current NodeMCU sources (this [dev ZIP file](https://github.com/nodemcu/nodemcu-firmware/archive/dev.zip) or [master ZIP file](https://github.com/nodemcu/nodemcu-firmware/archive/master.zip)) and unpack into a local folder, say `C:\nodemcu-firmware`; choose the master / dev versions to match the firmware version that you want to use.
+-  To download the current NodeMCU sources (this [dev ZIP file](https://github.com/nodemcu/nodemcu-firmware/archive/dev.zip) or [release ZIP file](https://github.com/nodemcu/nodemcu-firmware/archive/release.zip)) and unpack into a local folder, say `C:\nodemcu-firmware`; choose the master / dev versions to match the firmware version that you want to use.
 If you want an Integer buld then edit the `app/includes/user_config.h` file to select this.
 -  Choose a preferred toolchain to build your `luac.cross` executable.
 You have a number of options here:
    -  If you are a Windows 10 user with the Windows Subsystem for Linux (WSL) already installed, then this is a Linux environment so you can follow the [Linux build instructions](#Linux) below.
    -  A less resource intensive option which works on all Windows OS variants is to use Cygwin or MinGW, which are varaint ports of the [GNU Compiler Collection](https://gcc.gnu.org/) to Windows and which can both compile to native Windows executables.
 In the case of Cygwin, [install Cygwin](https://www.cygwin.com/install.html) (selecting the Cygwin core + **gcc-core** + **gnu make** in the install menu).
 In the case of MinGW you again only need a very basic C build environment so [install the MINGW](http://mingw.org/wiki/InstallationHOWTOforMinGW); you only need the core GCC and mingw32-make.
 Both both these create a **Cmd** prompt which paths in the relevant GCC toolchain.
 Switch to the `app/lua/luac_cross` and run make to build the compiler in the NodeMCU firmware root directory.
 You do this by rning `make` in Cygwin and `mingw32-make -f mingw32-Makefile.mak` in MinGW.
-   -  If you can C development experience on the PC and a version of the MS Visual Studio on your PC then you can also simply build the image using the supplied MS project file.
+   -  You can also use MS Visual Studio (free community version is available).
+Just open the supplied MS solution file (msvc\hosttools.sln) and build it to get the Lua 5.1 luac.cross.exe file.
+Currently there is no sln file available for the Lua 5.3 version.
 -  Once you have a built `luac.cross` executable, then you can use this to compile Lua code into an LFS image.
 You might wish to move this out of the nodemcu-firmware hierarchy, since this folder hierarchy is no longer required and can be trashed.

 ### Linux

 -  Ensure that you have a "build essential" GCC toolchain installed.
--  Download the current NodeMCU sources (this [dev ZIP file](https://github.com/nodemcu/nodemcu-firmware/archive/dev.zip) or [master ZIP file](https://github.com/nodemcu/nodemcu-firmware/archive/master.zip)) and unpack into a local folder; choose the master / dev versions to match the firmware version that you want to use.
+-  Download the current NodeMCU sources (this [dev ZIP file](https://github.com/nodemcu/nodemcu-firmware/archive/dev.zip) or [release ZIP file](https://github.com/nodemcu/nodemcu-firmware/archive/release.zip)) and unpack into a local folder; choose the master / dev versions to match the firmware version that you want to use.
 If you want an Integer buld then edit the `app/includes/user_config.h` file to select this.
 -  Change directory to the `app/lua/luac_cross` sub-folder
 -  Run `make` to build the executable.
 -  Once you have a built `luac.cross` executable, then you can use this to compile Lua code into an LFS image.
 You might wish to move this out of the nodemcu-firmware hierarchy, since this folder hierarchy is no longer required and can be trashed.